We like to make it as easy as possible for you to see the results of your test, so we give you information in several places.

 Number of Concurrent Users - how many users or threads are running at a particular point in time

-Response Time - the time it takes before the grid nodes receive a response from your application server, averaged out over all transactions by default
+Response Time - the time between sending the request and receiving the response from your application server, averaged out over all transactions by default

 Transaction Rate - the number of requests executed per minute